Cloud Sync Tasks

 |Bandwidth limit||A single bandwidth limit or bandwidth limit schedule in rclone format.
 Separate entries by pressing Enter.
 Example: |

-Advanced users can write scripts that run immediately before or after the Cloud Sync task.
-The Post-script field is only run when the cloud sync task successfully completes.
+Advanced users can write scripts that run immediately before or after the cloud sync task.
+The Post-script field only runs when the cloud sync task succeeds.
 You can pass a variety of task environment variables into the Pre- and Post- script fields:

 There also are provider-specific variables like CLOUD_SYNC_CLIENT_ID or CLOUD_SYNC_TOKEN or CLOUD_SYNC_CHUNK_SIZE.

 To test the settings before saving, click Dry Run.
 TrueNAS connects to the cloud storage provider and simulates a file transfer but does not send or receive data.
 A dialog box displays with the test status and allows you to download the task logs.
 You can also run this by clicking loop after creating the task.

 Saved tasks activate according to their schedule or by clicking play_arrow.
 An in-progress cloud sync must finish before another can begin.
 Stopping an in-progress task cancels the file transfer and requires starting the file transfer over.

 To view logs about a running task, or its most recent run, click State.

 To quickly create a new cloud sync that uses the same options but reverses the data transfer, select history for an existing cloud sync on the Data Protection page.